-Trump to stick to hard line on trade as G7 showdown looms
+Trump to stick with hard line on trade as G7 showdown looms

 Two sources in Ottawa said divisions between the United States and other G7 members were so great that senior officials in charge of each nation’s preparations planned to hold an unusual additional meeting the night before the summit in a bid to find consensus.

-Canada and Mexico already have retaliated against a range of U.S. exports that include pork, bourbon and steel, and the EU has promised to do so as well, raising the specter of a tit-for-tat trade war that could damage the world economy.
+Canada and Mexico already have retaliated against a range of U.S. exports that include pork, bourbon and steel, and the EU has promised to do so as well, raising the specter of a tit-for-tat escalation of protectionist measures.

+Canadian Foreign Minister Chrystia Freeland, pressed about a Washington Post report that said the White House was considering additional economic penalties against Canada, told reporters that Ottawa was unaware of any such move.

-U.S. stocks, apart from those of steel and aluminum producers, have fallen sharply in response to Trump’s recent announcements of tariffs and other measures against trading partners.
+U.S. stocks, apart from those of steel and aluminum producers, have fallen sharply in response to Trump’s recent tariff announcements and other actions against trading partners.
 U.S. stocks were trading higher on Wednesday.

 Expectations for a resolution of the trade row this week are low after finance leaders from the United States’ G7 partners butted heads with U.S. Treasury Secretary Steven Mnuchin at a meeting last week in the Canadian resort town of Whistler, British Columbia.